 This virtual program includes 8 short videos, demonstrating how to use the program.
 The goal of this lab is to use water from a local source to make students aware of the impact we can have on our water resources and the connections we have within a community to the environment around us.

-Educators will also receive a virtual packet containing a lab prep guide,
+Educators will also receive a lab prep guide,

 Contact us at [email protected] with questions or to find out more about this free, hands-on lab for 4th through 6th graders in the TVA service area.